mariahlaqua/reading-page/README.md

 ### Further Optimizations

 There are known use cases which cause errors.
 For example, if a user wanted to recommend a book without an image available via google books, the page will crash.
 The first priority is to fix these.
 After that is complete, it would be nice to implement the following:
-- captcha after clicking a recommendation
+~~captcha after clicking a recommendation~~
+- eliminate redundant captcha code between server.js, controllers/home.js, & search.ejs
 - a thank you message for successful recommendations
 - write test cases
 - integrate database document manipulation through CLI